-Apple targets Samsung Galaxy Nexus in German court, says it copies slide-to-unlock featureAlex Wagner - Deputy Managing Editor, News Desk
+Apple targets Samsung Galaxy Nexus in German court, says it copies slide-to-unlock featureAlex Wagner - Editorial Director of News and Content

 The ongoing legal war between Apple and Samsung grows once again this afternoon, as it's been revealed that Apple is now going after Samsung and the Galaxy Nexus in a German court.
 Apple has filed a lawsuit against Samsung alleging that the Galaxy Nexus infringes on an intellectual property right known as a utility firm, which FOSS Patents describes as a "fast-track patent that comes with various limitations," that has to do with iOS's well-known slide-to-unlock feature.
 Apple is said to have registered the utility model back in 2006.
 The company argued that it couldn't use its utility model against Samsung devices like the Galaxy Nexus any sooner because they're too new.